mbehr1/vsc-lfs/README.md

 This extension contributes the following settings:

 * `vsc-lfs.fileFilters`: Array of strings that contain the file filters to apply for the open large file dialog.
 Default to ["txt", "TXT", "log", LOG"].
+* `vsc-lfs.reReadTimeout`: Time after which a re-read takes place.
+If your file doesn't open try to increase this value.
+Defaults to 5s.

 ## Known Issues